ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 You can use Google to find the wind speeds for each category of hurricane.

+Notice that the starter code already uses the csv package to read the lines from the data file.
+The csv package is already imported at the top of the irma.py file, and we've provided some comments and code to help you understand how you can read the lines and get the data out of the lines in the file.
+Make sure you understand how this works before you attempt to change the code.
+If you have questions, ask a mentor.

+**We have provided some comments in the starter code to help you out, but this is a more open-ended task than you've done in the past.
+Make a plan with your partner before you attempt to start coding**

+### Run, test and debug your code
 Make sure you run your code, and look at the data, to test your code.

-Ensure the following:
+**Ensure the following:**
 * Does your line start in the same position as the demo?
 Remember, you need to move the turtle to the starting latitude/longitude with the pen UP so you don't draw a line that's not part of the hurricane data.
-* Do you have the same number of 1, 2, 3, etc as in the demo?
+* Do the number and order of 1s, 2s, 3s, etc, on your path as well as the color of the points in your path, match the demo?
-* Does the path look the same as in the demo?
+* Does the path go in the same direction as in the demo?
 * When you run your code on other data files, do you get the path you'd expect (after looking at the data)?

-### A note about reading from csv files:
-The easiest way to read data from a csv file is to use Python's csv package.
-You can see that this package is already imported at the top of the irma.py file.
-We've also provided some code and some comments to get you started with how to use this package, and we'll go over it in class as well.

 ## Submit everything!
 Once you've got your hurricane tracker working, make sure of the following: